-Sintra Tourism Office helped me in the arrangements of my trip.
+Sintra Tourism Office helped me in the arrangements of to see the Sintra palaces.
 All opinions expressed in this blog post, however, are my own.

 More on Portugal Travel

-On my first trip to Portugal I went to Lisbon and Madeira and my blog contains articles on these destinations as well:
+On our first trip to Portugal we went to Lisbon and Madeira.
+The blog contains articles on these destinations as well:

 Bairro Alto, Lisbon, Portugal